 What Happens with an Insurance Lapse on a Financed Car?

-If your auto insurance policy lapses on a financed car, the lien holder could repossess the car or purchase a new insurance policy for the car with higher rates.
+If your auto insurance policy lapses on a financed car, the lienholder could repossess the car or purchase a new insurance policy for the car at higher rates.

 How can this be?
 If you drop auto insurance from a financed car it is a violation of your finance contract and it may put your car loan in jeopardy.
 Check the specifics of your auto loan before allowing your car insurance to lapse.
 Do everything you can to get your car insurance current again as soon as possible.